laurenball/laurenball.github.io/_posts/2021-02-11-nuzlocke-tracker.md

 There isn't much so far, just a region selector and a table view that lists all of the named areas within a region.

-{% include embeded_image.html url="/assets/img/posts/2021-02-11-nuzlocke-tracker/tracker.png" description="mm, raw data" %}
+{% include embeded_image.html url="/assets/img/posts/2021-02-11-nuzlocke-tracker/tracker.png" description="" %}

 The basic interface will include, per region:
   - a list of all locations within the region